microsoft/coe-starter-kit/coe-cli/docs/aa4am/key-concepts.md

 4. Add the user to the Azure Active Directory Service Principal to the power platform environments

 5. Share the Canvas application with the Maker Azure Active Directory Group

+### Environments

+The AA4AM CLI commands currently assume the following environments have been created https://aka.ms/ppac as a Global Administrator or Environment Administrator

+1. Maker Environment

+   - Require Common Data Service to be enabled

+   - Created "Microsoft Dataverse (legacy)" connection - [Read More](./before-you-start.md#maker-environment-common-data-service)

+2. Validation, Test, Production Environments

+   - CLI can setup Azure Active Directory application as Application User with System Administrator rights

+3. Developer Environments

+   - CLI can setup Azure Active Directory application as Application User with System Administrator rights